budnyjj/vkstat/README.md

   You can specify *number of UIDs* and set *recursion level* (get friends of friends).
   It can use *multiprocessing* to speed-up download.

-  Built graph can be stored in Pickle or YAML format (switch between them by output file extension).
+  Built graph can be stored in **Pickle or YAML format** (switch between them by output file extension).

 * [process.py](https://github.com/budnyjj/vkstat/blob/master/process.py) -- use it to cut
   nodes, which have small number of common neighbors in graph.
-It can be useful to reduce graph size and increase visibility of obtained graph.
+It can be useful to **reduce graph size** and/or **convert graph files between YAML and pickle formats**.

 * [info.py](https://github.com/budnyjj/vkstat/blob/master/info.py) -- use it to analyze obtained graph.
   Currently, this script can show graph *radius*, *diameter*, lists of *central* and *peripheral nodes*,